 The characteristics of the survey questions are as follows:

-- Data collection: Whether it is an email, SMS, web intercept, or a mobile app survey, the single common denominator that determines how effectively you can collect accurate and complete responses is your survey questions and their types.
+- Data collection: Whether it is an email, SMS, web intercept, or a mobile app survey, the single common denominator determining how effectively you can collect accurate and complete responses is your survey questions and their types.

 - Fundamental levels of measurement scales: Four measurement scales are crucial to creating a multiple-choice question in a survey.
 They are nominal, ordinal, interval, and ratio measurement scales without the fundamentals of which, no multiple-choice questions can be created.
 Hence, it is essential to understand these levels of measurement to create a robust research framework.